 - BYJU’s classroom notes on Modern Indian History for UPSC Prelims

-- As the questions in UPSC Prelims are all objective-type, it is essential to practice solving MCQ during the preparation.
+- As the questions in UPSC Prelims are all objective-type, it is essential to practice solving MCQs during the preparation.
 Here, we have given a list of MCQs for different subjects for UPSC Prelims 2019.

-- For UPSC Prelims preparation, there are few topics that candidates just can’t afford to miss.
+- For UPSC Prelims preparation, there are a few topics that candidates just can’t afford to miss.
 At BYJU’s free IAS preparation, we have compiled them into easy to read articles tailor-made for Prelims revision.